JOH07995/HoriseonDigitalStrategies/README.md

 Updated readability of code and spacing | Comments added for reference

-Changed <div> to <nav> to better differentiate the Navigation section Added (currently) empty link to stylzed Horiseon header for navigation purposes
+Changed <div> to <nav> to better differentiate the Navigation section Added  hyperlink to stylzed Horiseon header for navigation to the live page [https://joh07995.github.io/HoriseonDigitalStrategies/]

 Changed <div> to <aside> for "benefits" class